 - Once your building consent is issued, make sure you read the full documentation carefully.

-- In some circumstances, having a building consent issued to you does not necessarily mean that construction can start.
-Other legislation has a role to play too and you may have to wait for other authorisations such as resource consent.
+- Once the building consent is issued the building work may begin, but in some circumstances, other legislation has a role to play that may mean that construction cannot start, such as waiting for resource consent approval.
 These conditions will be listed on a certificate attached to your building consent (section 37 of the Building Act).

 Your building consent documents